sebhildebrandt/http-graceful-shutdown/README.md

 })
 ```

-### Do not force process.exit
+### Do not force process.exit()

-You can now suppress forcefull process.exit (just let the event loop clear):
+With the forceExit option, you can define how your node server process ends: when setting `forceExit` to `false`, you just let the event loop clear and then the proccess end automaticly:

 ```js
 const gracefulShutdown = require('http-graceful-shutdown');